jasp-stats/jaspMachineLearning/inst/help/mlRegressionBoosting.md

 Boosting Regression
 ==========================

-Boosting works by sequentially adding predictors to an decision tree ensemble, each one correcting its predecessor.
-Boosting tries to fit the new predictor to the residual errors made by the previous predictor.
+Boosting works by sequentially adding features to an decision tree ensemble, each one correcting its predecessor.
+Boosting tries to fit the new feature to the residual errors made by the previous feature.

 ### Assumptions
 - The target variable is a continuous variable.
-- The predictor variables consist of continuous, nominal, or ordinal variables.
+- The feature variables consist of continuous, nominal, or ordinal variables.

 ### Input
 -------
 #### Assignment Box
 - Target: In this box, the variable that needs to be predicted should be entered.
-- Predictors: In this box, the variables that provide information about the target variable should be entered.
+- Features: In this box, the variables that provide information about the target variable should be entered.

 #### Tables
 - Evaluation metrics: Shows commonly used classification evaluation metrics like mean squared error (MSE), root mean squared error (RMSE) and R<sup>2</sup>.
-- Relative influence: Shows the relative influence of the predictors.
+- Relative influence: Shows the relative influence of the features.

 #### Plots
 - Data split: Shows how the data is split into training (and validation), and test set.
 - Out-of-bag improvement: Plots the number of trees against the out-of-bag classification accuracy improvement of the model.
 Accuracy is assessed for the training set.
 - Predictive performance: Shows the selected test set observations against their predicted values.
 - Deviance: Shows the prediction error plotted against the number of trees.
-- Relative influence: Shows the relative influence of the predictors.
+- Relative influence: Shows the relative influence of the features.

 ### Data Split Preferences
 #### Holdout Test Data